Zainnn15/Group_09/technical_details.md

 ## Choice of Database
 ### MYSQL
-MYSQL was my first choice because it is open source, dependable, accessible with all significant web hosts, and simple to use.
+We are using MYSQL because it is open source, dependable, accessible with all significant web hosts, and simple to use.
 MySQL's data security and powerful transaction features are being used by many businesses to safeguard online transactions and improve consumer interactions.

 ## Developing Tools